Our Verdict

 The suede leather upper adds durability and offers good protection against rocks and debris, as well, ensuring your feet stay safe in rugged environments.

-Where does Columbia Newton Ridge Plus II Falls Short in Performance?
+Where Does Columbia Newton Ridge Plus II Fall Short in Performance?

 The Newton Ridge Plus II boots deliver impressive performance overall, but they do have three areas where they fall short.